floridahackers/fh-platform/README.md

 # ⛱ Florida Hackers Site

 Hi there!
-This is where the source for the [Florida Hackers Site](http://floridahackers.com) live.
-The site serves as a hub to the different places where the Florida college tech community can connect with each other, as well as a hub to find past and upcoming events coming up in Florida.
+This is where the source for the [Florida Hackers Site](http://floridahackers.com) lives.
+The site serves as a hub to find the different places where the Florida college tech community can connect with each other, as well as a calendar to find past and upcoming events coming up in Florida.

 ## Adding your own event